qwefgh90/krypto/README.md

 - SEED: SEED is a 128 bits block encryption algorithm.
   - Block size: 128 bits
   - Key size: 128 bits
-  - Mode: CBC, ECB (other modes might be added in the future)
+  - Mode: CBC, ECB, CTR (other modes might be added in the future)
 - LEA: LEA is a 128 bits block encryption algorithm.
   - Block size: 128 bits
   - Key size: 128, 192, 256 bits
-  - Mode: CBC, ECB (other modes might be added in the future)
+  - Mode: CBC, ECB, CFB, OFB, CTR (other modes might be added in the future)

 > **Based on public information from KISA**, The Korea Internet & Security Agency (KISA) does not charge royalties for intellectual property related to the production and sale of products that use SEED, LEA.
 > Public domain source codes are also published from KISA.
 For more details, please visit [KISA](https://seed.kisa.or.kr/kisa/index.do).